Shamilkv34/book/nostarch/chapter03.md

 When you’re compiling in debug mode, Rust includes checks for integer overflow that cause your program to *panic* at runtime if this behavior occurs.
-Rust uses the term *panicking* when a program exits with an error; we’ll discuss panics in more depth in “Unrecoverable Errors with panic!” on page XX.
+Rust uses the term *panicking* when a program exits with an error; we’ll discuss panics in more depth in “Unrecoverable Errors with panic!” on page 162.
 >
 > When you’re compiling in release mode with the `--release` flag, Rust does *not* include checks for integer overflow that cause panics.
 Instead, if